borjaIgartua/borjaigartua.github.io/_pages/revival.md

 feature_row:
   - image_path: /assets/images/revival-logo.jpg
     title: "Revival"
-    excerpt: 'After my first years I was ready for a new challenge.
-I joined Revival, a startup where I was in since it started.
+    excerpt: 'After my first years I was ready for a new challenge and I joined Revival, a startup where I was in since the beginning.
 We were a team of five working in all aspects related our application.
 At Revival I was not only the **iOS developer**, we worked together taking decisions about the app usability, the product, new features ...'
     image_size: medium
 gallery:
   - image_path: /assets/screens/iOS/revival/uno.png